ArcaneEngineer/ECS-tutorials/part2.md

 Why use `object` literals + `structuredClone()` rather than `class` + `new Hull()`?

-1. **Because I do not want you getting confused by OOP inheritance, and without `class`es, there is no inheritance.** Inheritance is the single main stumbling block of ECS newbies.
+1. **Because I do not want you getting confused by OOP inheritance, and without `class`es, there is no inheritance.** Inheritance is the main stumbling block for ECS newbies.
 2. In C, where ECS had its roots originally, _inheritance doesn't exist_.
 I want you to learn the C way, so that you can implement an ECS in any language, regardless of whether or not it has OOP.
 OOP is _not needed_ for ECS, and indeed it is a good exercise for any programmer to learn to write code that is non-OOP.

 With `object` literals `{...}` as our [POD](https://en.wikipedia.org/wiki/Passive_data_structure)s, our components from [part 1](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.md) would look so: